-While the machine boasts a 9 lb. capacity, filling it up all the way is minor pain.
-You'll need to really work with your hands to get meat all the way down to the bottom of the cylinder.
+While the machine boasts a nine-pound capacity, filling it up all the way is a minor pain.
+You’ll need to really work with your hands to get meat all the way down to the bottom of the cylinder.

 You also need to work somewhere with a hose to power the unit, which means you’ll probably be stuffing outside or running a hose through your house.

 Both options are slightly awkward compared to just sticking a crank-driven model on your kitchen counter.

 If you don’t think you’ll use your sausage stuffer a whole lot but still don’t want to crank your machine, the Dakotah sausage stuffer is an excellent budget option.